wehlutyk/thesis/content/4-discussion.md

 The framework provided by Relevance Theory is extremely rich, and has been the subject of extensive experimental exploration and validation [see @noveck_why_2012; and @van_der_henst_testing_2012 for reviews].
 In particular, it brings direct insight to some of the limitations concerning meaning in the experimental approach of the previous chapter.
-The transmission chains we set up are a clear case of ostensive communication: we ostensively ask the subjects to direct their attention to the utterances they are asked to memorise and rewrite.
+The transmission chains we set up are a clear case of ostensive communication: we ostensively ask the subjects to direct their attention to utterances to memorise and rewrite.
 However, the utterances are presented with no context other than the task itself, which frames the experiment as a memory exercise.
 There is no background information against which the subjects can evaluate the relevance of conclusions derived from the utterances, nor are the subjects involved in an activity that would make the conclusions matter in one way or another.
 Without an ecological activity to which the utterances can become relevant, the experiment has no control over the meanings that subjects will infer from the utterances, leaving the matter entirely under-specified.